 Practical Implementation Considerations

-Translating the agentic attribution concept into a production-ready platform requires concrete design decisions, tooling selections, and operational practices.
-The following guidelines synthesize practical steps, supported by concrete patterns that teams can adopt incrementally.
+Translating the agentic attribution concept into production-ready platform requires concrete design decisions, tooling selections, and operational practices.
+The guidelines synthesize practical steps teams can adopt incrementally.

 Data contracts and identity infrastructure